 A sense of community is what makes a place feel like home.
 Knowing your neighbours, knowing the best restaurants and knowing your way back from the pub in the dark can all turn a random city into a comforting environment.

-What’s more, we’ve got caravans for sale near all of the top contenders.
+What’s more, we’ve got static caravans for sale near all of the top contenders.

 The best communities in the country